17 Best Customer Support Platform Portals in 2025

 Features

-- Security is one of Blaze’s core strengths: The platform is SOC 2 Type 2 certified, so it can safely store data.
-It’s also HIPAA-compliant, meaning you can build a customer portal with medical patient info.
-You’ll also find features like automatic audit logs, two-factor authentication (2FA), and single sign-on (SSO), providing robust data protection.
+- Security is one of Blaze’s core strengths: Blaze meets SOC 2 and HIPAA standards, so users can safely store financial and patient health data.
+The platform offers automatic audit logs, two-factor authentication (2FA), and single sign-on (SSO), providing robust data protection.

 Pricing

-Build an unlimited number of customer portals and other apps with Blaze for $500/month (billed monthly).
+Build an unlimited number of customer portals and other apps with Blaze for $1,500/month (billed monthly).
+If you’re an enterprise and need HIPAA and SOC 2 compliance, contact the sales department for a quote.

 The Bottom Line